dialpad/dialtone/apps/dialtone-documentation/docs/design/spacing/index.md

 - Maintain a balanced visual hierarchy by using the modular scale for font, sizes and spacing.
 - Consider the overall composition and whitespace to create well-proportioned layouts.
 - Ensure consistent spacing across various screen sizes and breakpoints.

+**🌟 Design Tip:** Optimize your workflow in Figma by setting the nudge amount to 4px or 8px.
+It's a small change that can make a big difference in ease of use!